SteveBattista/faillog/README.md

 - The cache file `ipinfo_cache.tsv` is automatically updated with new lookups.
 - The file `ipinfo_cache.tsv` is excluded from spell checking.
 - The tool is designed for Linux and should work on any platform supported by Rust and the dependencies.

+## IP Data Sources

+This tool uses two sources of IP information:

+1. **IPInfo.io API**: Provides country and organization data for IPs (required)
+2. **Censys API**: Provides additional organization and country data (optional)

+To use the Censys API integration, you need to:

+1. Sign up for an account at [Censys.io](https://censys.io/)
+2. Get your organization ID and API secret
+3. Add these to your `.env` file as `CENSYS_ORG_ID` and `CENSYS_API_SECRET`

+The output will display data from both sources side by side for each IP address.

 ## License